-Approximately 17 years ago, he made a change in his career path as a result of a personal trauma in his own life.
+Approximately 17 years ago, he made a change in his career path as a result of personal trauma in his own life.
 And it was this trauma that helped him discover a true passion for the work he does with people living with mental health and substance use issues.

 Shortly after this difficult time, a colleague in Family Practice at Forensic Psychiatric Hospital (FPH) reached out to Nader with an opportunity.
-His colleague was going on maternity leave, and suggested it could be a healthy change for Nader and an opportunity to try something new.
+His colleague was going on maternity leave and suggested it could be a healthy change for Nader and an opportunity to try something new.
 In 2001, he accepted the position as Family Physician at the Forensic Psychiatric Hospital, and this was the beginning of a life-long career dedicated to treating and caring for people with mental health and substance use issues.

-While covering the maternity leave position at FPH, he accepted a role as prison physician with BC Corrections at North Fraser Pretrial and later moved on to Surrey Pretrial.
+While covering the maternity leave position at FPH, he accepted a role as a prison physician with BC Corrections at North Fraser Pretrial and later moved on to Surrey Pretrial.
 Nader realized the experience he’s had in his own life was what gave him more compassion and understanding for his patients and clients both at the hospital and in a correctional setting.

 “Tragedy will sometimes clear you of preconceptions or stigma related to mental illness and addictions and prison medicine.
 I realized the patients I was seeing in the hospital were not that different than me, they had difficult lives too,” says Nader.
 “I saw a lot of humanity, and a great need to improve the health of those with mental health and substance use issues and the overall health of people in prison.”

 Nader identified the need to gain more education and training in addictions medicine, given a number of the patients he was treating were struggling with alcohol and other substance use issues.
-After nearly 17 years of working in correctional health he accepted the position of Medical Director of Correctional Health Services before the transition of services to the Provincial Health Services Authority (PHSA).
-Now two months into his new role, his focus has been on the transition of Correctional Health Services to PHSA which he shares was a success, and the team he works with is one the main reasons for that success.
+After nearly 17 years of working in correctional health, he accepted the position of Medical Director of Correctional Health Services before the transition of services to the Provincial Health Services Authority (PHSA).
+Now two months into his new role, his focus has been on the transition of Correctional Health Services to PHSA which he shares was a success, and the team he works with is one of the main reasons for that success.

 “Everybody I work with is amazing, there is a very positive vibe, and everyone’s heart is in it, to make things better for patients,” says Nader.
 “I look forward to coming in and seeing everybody from leadership to the front-line staff.
 It’s quite heart-warming to see; I hope this positive energy continues to drive things and create a humane way of providing health care to correctional clients.”

-The focus of Nader and his team is the health of correctional patients, and supporting them so they can maintain their health when they reintegrate back into the community.
+The focus of Nader and his team is the health of correctional patients and supporting them so they can maintain their health when they reintegrate back into the community.
 In the context of the opioid crisis, it is critical.

 “The most important thing right now is to make sure our patients are not dying by overdose.
 It’s a problem in custody, but also once clients are released from prison.
 It is very high-risk.”

-The Correctional Health Services team wants to have an impact in this area, by treating not only with medication but ensuring the psycho-social supports are in place.
+The Correctional Health Services team wants to have an impact in this area, by treating not only with medication but ensuring that psycho-social supports are in place.
 He shares they look at patients in a holistic way so they can succeed in stabilizing clients in the community.
-While they are not there yet, they have plans in place to make this a possibility, and have very dedicated and passionate people to move it forward.
+While they are not there yet, they have plans in place to make this a possibility and have very dedicated and passionate people to move it forward.